zelanko/sql-docs.fr-fr/docs/integration-services/extending-packages-scripting-data-flow-script-component-examples/enhancing-an-error-output-with-the-script-component.md

             {
                 Row.ColumnName = "Check the row for a violation of a foreign key constraint.";
             }
+            // -1 means you are using Table Lock for a Memory Optimised destination table which is not supported. else if (Row.ErrorColumn == -1)
+            {
+                Row.ColumnName = "Table lock is not compatible with Memory Optimised tables.";
+            }
             else
             {
                 Row.ColumnName = componentMetaData130.GetIdentificationStringByID(Row.ErrorColumn);